 The trail is only a short 30-minutes but there are a few sections that require rope (it is installed).
 It is possible without a guide but the guide is vital to help protect natural areas like this and they will help keep you safe.
 When prices are not inflated I always take a guide as this is the sustainable way for tourism in small villages like this.

-KABUTONGAN WATERFALL TREK
+KABUTONGAN WATERFALL TREK: MY EXPERIENCE

 We set off for the trek headed straight into the jungle.
 Within seconds, our shoes were fully submerged and we were straight into the river action as we started to navigate the canyon.
 The trail crisscrosses the river and includes bouldering and some intermediate difficulty sections.